 A November 1945 issue of Popular Science describes the method of the straw test.
 A picker places “a broom straw horizontally across a watermelon.
 If the melon is ripe, the straw will turn to a 45-degree angle; if it is green, it will not move.”
 The subsequent January issue proposes the straw test works by the electrical force present in the watermelons.

 For the straw test, we obtained 3 broom straws from 2 different brooms, and a “green” Johnson grass twig harvested just before the test.
-In a room with minimal wind, we tested the theory by placing the straw in the center, perpendicular to the stem/bloom-end orientation.
-We tested each watermelon 8 times, with each twig being tested once on each side of the melon.
+In a room with minimal wind, we tested the theory by placing the straw in the center, perpendicular to the stem / blossom end orientation.
+We tested each melon 8 times, with each twig being tested once on each side of the watermelon.

 Choosing a Watermelon by Weight

 Nearly every farmer you talk to will tell you to “pick a heavy one” when choosing watermelons.
 I interpret “heavy” as heavy for its size, and not heavy compared to the rest, or else I will almost always come home with the largest watermelon!